Cabrera, Paredes power Tigers past Indians | Sports-Games

 The Tigers then made it 6-1 in the sixth on an RBI single by Cabrera and added another run in the eighth on an RBI single with two outs by Willi Castro.
 The Indians formed a rally in the ninth off Detroit closer Joe Jimenez, cutting the Tigers lead to 7-4 on a three-run home run to right-center by Greg Allen.

-Tigers reliever Jose Cisnero recorded the final two outs for the save.
-Daniel Norris relieved Skubal with one out in the third and picked up the win, throwing 3 2/3 innings of scoreless relief.
+Tigers reliever Jose Cisnero recorded the final two outs for his first major league save.
+Daniel Norris (2-1) relieved Skubal with one out in the third and picked up the win, throwing 3 2/3 innings of scoreless relief.
 He allowed two hits while striking out four and walking none.

 Every starter in the batting order had at least one hit for the Tigers, who out-hit the Indians by a 13-6 margin. --Field Level Media